 Weed Control.
-A noxious weed survey was completed for the Yoast Mine area in 2019 to determine the need or level of retreatment necessary for areas sprayed in 2018 and to identify any new weed infestations.
+A noxious weed survey was completed for the Yoast Mine area in 2023 to determine the need or level of retreatment necessary for areas sprayed in 2022 and to identify any new weed infestations.
 Canada thistle was the primary target species in all control areas, with lesser activity directed towards areas of hound's-tongue, whitetop, toadflax, kochia, mullien, and thistle.
 The applied herbicide consisted of a tank mix of Milestone, Activator 90, and 2,4-D, Vista, and Escort XP, dependent on the targeted weed(s).
 Control areas were sprayed in June and July.
-See the attached 2019 Weed Spray Logs for the locations and quantities sprayed.
+See the attached 2023 Weed Spray Logs for the locations and quantities sprayed.

 Spot-spraying was used for targeted weed control, reducing potential impacts to adjacent desirable vegetation.
-The herbicide mix, based on recommendations from the Colorado State Extension Service, was mixed and applied by a contractor, who is a Licensed Commercial Applicator.
-The weed control areas will continue to be monitored in 2020 for effectiveness and any necessary retreatment.
+The herbicide mix, based on recommendations from the Colorado State Extension Service.
+The weed control areas will continue to be monitored in 2023 for effectiveness and any necessary retreatment.